morrison-page/passgen-cli/README.md

 # PassGen

-Passgen is a python based CLI tool that lets you generate passwords of different complexities and varied lengths.
+PassGen is a python based CLI tool that lets you generate passwords of different complexities and varied lengths.